 Adaptive Swim | Ages 18 +

-We do also offer paid adaptive swim lessons.
+We offer paid adaptive swim lessons.
 Listed under the group swim lessons.

 Adaptive Basketball is for players who need additional assistance in order to play.
 Players are divided into two groups, for pace and safety where everyone gets a chance to handle the ball, pass and shoot baskets, with guidance from the coaches and buddies for players so families can watch and cheer!